Stefan Holt: Career

-Holt was named anchor of the 4 pm newscast on WNBC-TV in New York in 2016.
-In 2017, Holt added duties as anchor of WNBC's 11 pm news.
+Holt was named anchor of the 4 p.m. newscast on WNBC-TV in New York City in 2016.
+In 2017, Holt added duties as anchor of WNBC's 11 p.m. news.
 He took over from long-time anchor Chuck Scarborough.

-On August 19, 2020, Holt announced on Twitter that he will be returning to WMAQ in Chicago after four years at WNBC.
-He will be the 4pm and 10pm anchor.
+On August 19, 2020, Holt announced on Twitter that he would be returning to WMAQ in Chicago after four years at WNBC.
+He is the 4 p.m. and 10 p.m. anchor.
 He made his debut on October 12.
 David Ushery replaced Holt on WNBC's newscasts.
 His last day at WNBC was September 25, 2020.

 Personal life

 Holt met his wife, Morgan, while both were attending Pepperdine University.
 They married at the college in 2012.
 In 2017, the couple announced the birth of their son, Henry, in New York City.

-Holt's father, Lester Holt, is the anchor of NBC Nightly News and Dateline NBC.
+Holt's father, Lester Holt, is the anchor of Dateline NBC.
 His mother, Carol Hagen-Holt, is a New York City real estate agent.